Distance Estimation for High-Dimensional Discrete Distributions: Abstract

 \section{Abstract}

-We study the tolerant testing problem for high-dimensional samplers.
-Given as input two samplers $\mathcal{P}$ and $\mathcal{Q}$ over the $n$-dimensional space $\{0,1\}^n$, and two parameters $\varepsilon_2 > \varepsilon_1$, the goal of tolerant testing is to test whether the distributions generated by $\mathcal{P}$ and $\mathcal{Q}$ are $\varepsilon_1$-close or $\varepsilon_2$-far.
-Since exponential lower bounds (in $n$) are known for the problem in the standard sampling model, research has focused on models where one can draw \textit{conditional} samples.
+Given two distributions $\mathcal{P}$ and $\mathcal{Q}$ over a high-dimensional domain $\{0,1\}^n$, and a parameter $\varepsilon$, the goal of distance estimation is to determine the statistical distance between $\mathcal{P}$ and $\mathcal{Q}$, up to an additive tolerance $\pm \varepsilon$.
+Since exponential lower bounds (in $n$) are known for the problem in the standard sampling model, research has focused on richer query models where one can draw conditional samples.
+This paper presents the first polynomial query distance estimator in the conditional sampling model ($\mathsf{COND}$).

-Among these models, \textit{subcube conditioning} (\subcond), which allows conditioning on arbitrary subcubes of the domain, holds the promise of widespread adoption in practice owing to its ability to capture the natural behavior of samplers in constrained domains.
-To translate the promise into practice, we need to overcome two crucial roadblocks for tests based on \subcond: the prohibitively large number of queries ($\Tilde{\mathcal{O}}(n^5/\varepsilon_2^5)$) and limitation to non-tolerant testing (i.e., $\varepsilon_1 = 0$).

-The primary contribution of this work is to overcome the above challenges: we design a new tolerant testing methodology (i.e., $\varepsilon_1 \geq 0$) that allows us to significantly improve the upper bound to $\Tilde{\mathcal{O}}(n^3/(\varepsilon_2-\varepsilon_1)^5)$.
-Our work presents the first tolerant closeness test for distributions in the conditional sampling model.

-\section{Introduction}

-Suppose we are given a function $f:\bn \rightarrow \{0,1\}$, and a sampler $\mathcal{P}$ that claims to sample over the constrained high-dimensional domain $f^{-1}(1)$, according to a distribution $\mathcal{Q}$.
-Can we determine whether the sampler actually samples from the distribution $\mathcal{Q}$?
-This is known as the problem of \textit{testing of samplers}.
-Samplers are fundamental to applications in several domains of computer science, including machine learning~\cite{WJ08,CG16,Z20,NHHZ+20}, computational biology \cite{AISK+20} and generative modelling~\cite{W16}.
-ML systems that employ samplers are increasingly deployed in safety-critical applications such as healthcare\cite{JSJ12,GSJ+15}; hence, tests are urgently needed to verify the samplers' correctness.

-The above problem is formally known as statistical hypothesis testing in statistics, where the goal is to test whether the given data sufficiently supports a particular hypothesis.
-Traditionally, the focus has been on the design of testers with tight asymptotic guarantees (i.e., in a regime where the number of samples can be large).
-With the growing significance of distributions over large domains, the traditional results of hypothesis testing are no longer practically relevant in many scenarios.
-Hence there is a need for tests that work with a small number of samples, i.e., polynomial in $n$.
+We base our algorithm on the relatively weaker \textit{subcube conditional} sampling ($\mathsf{SUBCOND}$) oracle, which draws samples from the distribution conditioned on some of the dimensions. $\mathsf{SUBCOND}$ is a promising model for widespread practical use because it captures the natural behavior of discrete samplers.
+Our algorithm makes $\tilde{\mathcal{O}}(n^3/\varepsilon^5)$ queries to $\mathsf{SUBCOND}$.

+\section{INTRODUCTION}